-With respect to financial assets measured at amortized cost, the Foundation assesses whether there are any indications of impairment.
-When there is an indication of impairment, and if the Foundation determines that during the year there was a significant adverse change in the expected timing or amount of future cash flows from a financial asset, it will then recognize a reduction as an impairment loss in operations.
-The reversal of a previously recognized impairment loss on a financial asset measured at cost or amortized cost is recognized in operations in the year the reversal occurs.
+With respect to financial assets measured at amortized cost or using the cost method, the Foundation assesses whether there are any indications of impairment.
+When there is an indication of impairment, and if the Foundation determines that during the year there was a significant adverse change in the expected timing or amount of future cash flows from a financial asset, it will then recognize a reduction as an impairment loss in earnings.
+The reversal of a previously recognized impairment loss on a financial asset measured at amortized cost or using the cost method is recognized in earnings in the year the reversal occurs.